musanipalli/peacock-usa/backend/README.md

 \i backend/seed.sql
 ```

 Replace the instance/user as needed for your environment.
-The script truncates `products`, `reviews`, `users`, and `orders`, then repopulates them with the sample catalog.
+The script creates the necessary tables if they’re missing, then truncates `products`, `reviews`, `users`, and `orders` before repopulating them with the sample catalog.
 Seeded user passwords are `peacock123`, so you can immediately log in to the frontend with `priya@example.com` or `rohan@example.com`.